Connect

 What I want readers to know is this:

-We are here for the people.
-We are here for the children.
-We are here for the families who feel forgotten.
-And whether it’s in Austin, Africa, or Colombia, our mission is the same, serve with love, lead with dignity, and make sure no one is left behind.
+We stand for the people facing life’s hardest battles.
+We stand for the children suffering in extreme poverty.
+We stand for the families who feel unseen, unheard, and forgotten.
+Whether in Austin, across Africa, or in Colombia, our mission does not change: we serve with love, we lead with dignity, and we refuse to leave anyone behind.

 We’d love to hear about how you think about risk taking?